jacobhardin1/CSCI-110-homework/assignments/tried angles/README.md

 Self-eval: 110%
 Self-eval notes: The very first thing the program does is check for triangle validity, by way of adding 2 lines and comparing to the third.
 It does this 3 times, checking to make sure 2 lines add to be bigger than the third.

+TODO:
-TODO: Various clean-ups.
+    Various clean-ups.
     Make it look nicer.
 It's readable, at least.
     Decide if you really want to define every little section.
+    Rename files.